mHealth-Prototyp/Questionnaire/README.md

 ## 4 Submit issues

-Go to the issue site of the repository to submit an issue: TODO: future link[on github.com](https://github.com/mHealth-Prototyp/FHIR-Questionnaires/issues)
+Go to the issue site of the repository to submit an issue: [on github.com](https://github.com/mHealth-Prototyp/Questionnaire/issues).

 ## 5 License